EPRA Sustainability Best Practice Recommendations

 In our segment analysis, we do not distinguish between residential and commercial units as they are located in the same buildings and therefore the consumption billed to the lessor cannot be separated.

-A further segment analysis by geographical location is not relevant as our apartments are all in North Rhine-Westphalia and other German states and are therefore in the same climate zone.
+A further segment analysis by geographical location is not relevant as 85% or our apartments are in North Rhine-Westphalia and the remaining part in other German states and are therefore in the same climate zone.

 Period of reporting

-However, the like-for-like analysis for waste relates to the years 2022 and 2021 as the corresponding waste volumes are available for these years.
+However, the like-for-like analysis for waste relates to the years 2023 and 2022 as the corresponding waste volumes are available for these years.

 Information on administrative buildings